 What works for me is to do 1-hour coding with 10 minutes break to walk away from my computer and do some stretching.

-This helps me a lot to move my body and resting my eyes and brain.
+This helps me move my body and rest my eyes and brain.

 Weekend Time Off